I. L. Bula: First New Zealand tour

-Bula made his first-class debut at the age of 26 against Auckland, batting at number three and top-scoring with 44 before he was caught off part-time bowler Verdun Scott.
+Bula made his first-class debut at the age of 26 against Auckland in February 1948, batting at number three and top-scoring with 44 before he was caught off part-time bowler Verdun Scott.
 He shared an 80-run partnership with George Cakobau as Fiji moved to 98 for 3, but they were quickly bowled out for 143, trailing Auckland by 197.
 Auckland opted to bat again instead of enforcing the follow on, and added 154 before declaring, which left Fiji to chase 332 for the victory.
 Bula once again made it into double figures, but was bowled by spinner Francis Hemmingson, and Fiji lost by 168 runs.

-The next match became Fiji's first victory on tour, against Wellington, and Bula's efforts were one of the keys to the victory.
+The next match became Fiji's first first-class victory on tour, against Wellington, and Bula's efforts were one of the keys to the victory.
 Fiji had taken a 47-run lead on first innings, despite Bula scoring 1 – one of only two single-figure scores in his career.
 Three Wellington batsmen hit half-centuries, however, leaving Fiji 247 for the victory in a little less than a day – and after losing opener Patrick Raddock for 0, it looked difficult.
 Bula added 88, however, lifting Fiji to 161 for 2 before they lost three wickets for no run.
 However, 25 from Maurice Fenn took them over the line.

 The third match, against Canterbury, saw Bula hit a career highest score – in a high-scoring match, 1224 runs were hit in three days, and Bula made 183 of those, split over two innings.
 Fiji were set a target of 354 to win after Canterbury had amassed 421/9d and 209/8d in their two innings, and Bula hit 120 as Fiji set about chasing that target – however, three wickets from Jack Booker set them back, and they lost by 36 runs.
 A loss against Otago followed, where Bula made insignificant scores, before a full-strength Auckland team were defeated by 115 runs in a good come-back – Fiji had trailed by 52 runs on first innings after Auckland declared on 181 for 8, but Bula and Harry Apted added 135 for the second wicket as Fiji posted 351/7.
 Set 300 to win, Auckland were bowled out by Fenn (6–94) and Isoa Logavatu (4–46).